scipy-conference/scipy_proceedings/papers/ralph_kube/kube.rst

 the end of a bar marks the time STFT is finished.
 Common for all three scenarios is that the STFTs with the longest execution time are the ones for the first time chunks received.
 Also, the majority of the STFTs is executed in approximately one second or less.
-Experiments on Cori show that the STFT routine when directly called and with the same parameters and data as used here takes about 0.15 seconds.
+Experiments on Cori show that the STFT routine when directly called with the same parameters and data as used here takes about 0.15 seconds.
 On average the STFT when called from the streaming workflow is slower by a factor of 6.
 We believe that this long execution time is in part explained by MPI communication overhead.